kubernetes-sigs/external-dns/docs/tutorials/infoblox.md

 The same is about 'infoblox-ssl-verify-ro' and 'infoblox-wapi-version-ro': the default values will be used if omitted, not the values from 'infoblox-ssl-verify' and 'infoblox-wapi-version' respectively.

-You may completely omit them.
+You may completely omit the authentication parameters with '-ro' suffix.
 In this case, they will be assumed the same as for 'write' requests, with the same parameter's values.
-But if you specify at least one of the parameters, then you have to specify a full set of parameters for read-only operations.

 There is an ability to use either of password-based or client's certificate-based authentication, but not both at the same time for the given endpoint ('read' endpoint and 'write' endpoint).
 But you may use, for example,